 Pigs are smarter than dogs and cats, so they are aware of what is happening to them to some extent.
 These are not happy animals in the environment God intended for them.
 Their snouts are meant for rummaging through the soil.
 The feet are meant for walking on the ground.
 They were born to be free out in the grass, eating it, not in their own feces.
 The smell is unbearable.
 Most people would retreat in disgust at the smell alone.
 Yet some take their children to pick out a pig to kill for the holiday celebration of Noche Buena, a night that’s supposed to celebrate peace.
 A few pigs walk around and peer out from their holding cell with a look of desperation in their eyes similar to the look of concentration camp victims.

 People take the pigs out to their cars in body bags.
-Drained of their blood, they look like they’re not real, made of rubber.
+Drained of their blood, they look unreal as if made of rubber.

 Because of the inhumane, unfair and unhealthy conditions at this farm, animal activists have been protesting there for years.
 A few people come up to them to ask for options after witnessing the conditions of the animals and smelling the foul odor.
+One older Cuban gentleman said, “I just couldn’t do it.
+It smells so bad.”
 On the eve of Noche Buena, a few dozen protesters came out to lend a voice to the voiceless, including activists from the group Anonymous for the Voiceless.

 Most recently Miami Animal Save has organized candle lit vigils and protests around popular days like Noche Buena, when many Cubans come to get pigs to cook in a Caja China.